-During summer, lawn watering and irrigation systems are the chief source of water usage.
-Watering times generally double during this time of the year creating strict water restrictions across Colorado, especially in Denver.
+During summer, lawn watering and irrigation systems are the chief sources of water usage.
+Watering times generally double during this time of the year, creating strict water restrictions across Colorado, especially in Denver.
 With those restrictions in mind, here are four essential lawn watering tips for Denver, CO.

 Be careful if you plan on breaking these rules because Denver Water employs a group called Water Savers to assist in enforcing the rules and educating the public about using less water and the best water conservation practices.

-Despite Denver’s rules and regulations, there are ways to maximize your lawn watering that’s both beneficial to your lawn and your wallet.
+Despite Denver’s rules and regulations, there are ways to maximize your lawn watering and lawn care that are both beneficial to your lawn and your wallet.

 Watering your lawn can be broken down into two primary goals:

 - First, you want to water adequately enough to moisten the root zone without wasting water.
-The root zone being the soil surrounding the roots (about 6 inches down).
+The root zone consists of the soil surrounding the roots (about 6 inches down).

 - Second, allow the soil time to dry out between watering so that roots have the opportunity to absorb oxygen.